Baroque and Classical Academy

 How to Apply

 - Audio selections (provided electronically): Three contrasting audio selections, one movement of solo Bach, one other Baroque piece, and a piece from the classical era.
-The Baroque pieces should be performed on gut strings and at 415 [Mp3, link to website or YouTube private account].
+The Baroque pieces should be performed on gut strings and at 415 [Mp3 or video file].

 - Letter of interest - Include your artistic goals, your interest in outreach in your own local communities, as well as your interest in the academy program.